In this article you will learn:

 So, are you convinced yet?

 I almost was, after pouring through all of this research.
-I mean, with all of these benefits, was I missing something critical in my "Everyday Basics" approach?
+I mean, with all of these benefits, was I missing something critical in my 5 Pillars of Optimal Health approach?
 Was this boron all over again?
 Should I invest in a water ionizer or hydrogen tablets, and if so, which ones?

 Despite the relatively limited (although intriguing) human trials, the science didn’t quite measure up to my standards for implementing a new intervention.
-Before you go dropping some cash on this kind of magic water, here are a few other things to consider:
+Before you go dropping some cash on magical water, here are a few other things to consider:

 1. The H2 molecule is produced in your body when magnesium comes into contact with